When to check transits — and when not to

 Transits are not a monitoring system

-When transits are actually helpful
+When transits are genuinely helpful

-1️⃣ During major life transitions
+During major life transitions

-Transits are best for questions like:
+Transits work best for questions such as:

 - What can I stop forcing right now?

-3️⃣ When you already have self-awareness
+When you already have some self-awareness

-When it’s better not to check transits
+When it is better not to check transits

-🚫 When anxiety is already high
+When anxiety is already high

-🚫 When you want astrology to decide for you
+When you want astrology to decide for you

 Transits cannot replace real-life judgment.
-They reflect tendencies, not commands.

-🚫 When you’re seeking certainty
+When you are seeking certainty

-Transits don’t provide guarantees.
-If certainty is the goal, anxiety usually increases.
+If certainty is the goal,

-A healthier way to use transits
+A healthier way to relate to transits

-Think of transits as:
+It helps to think of transits as:

 - background music